Skip to main content

 Optional additional data to include in the signature.
 Used to bind the signature to specific subscription operations.

-• For subscription creation: pass amountPerDay to bind the signature to that amount
+• For subscription creation: pass amountPerDay (in USD unit) to bind the signature to that amount

-• For subscription cancellation: pass comma-separated subscription IDs
+• For subscription cancellation: pass comma-separated string containing userId and subscription IDs (sorted alphabetically)

 • For basic requests: omit this parameter